 Delivery & Service

-• Yes!
-We are primarily a brick and mortar boutique.
+Yes!
+We are primarily a brick and mortar boutique and have been based at the same Paddington address since 1993.

 Most orders ship within 1–2 business days and arrive in 2–3 business days to Sydney metro addresses.